marzukia/blog/content/first-custom-keyboard.md

 I spend so much time at my computer for work and personal projects I thought it'd be a worthwhile endeavour to make something I could enjoy 12+ hours a day.

-This post primarily will serve two purposes.
+This post will primarily serve two purposes.
 I'm writing about it just for my record, and the second is to help any other would-be entrant to the hobby to outline my key learnings and share things I would've wanted to know before I started.

-# My Keyboard
+## My Keyboard

-My keyboard itself is what I'd call \"semi-finished\".
+My keyboard itself is what I'd call "semi-finished".
 I purchased a lot of stuff currently sitting at the office.
 As I'm not allowed to return to work until the pandemic dies down a bit, I had to reorder some parts to use the keyboard in the short term.
 The postal service (NZ Post) also managed to make my life a living hell during this lockdown by actually losing my GMMK pro and delaying every package by weeks at a time.

  ![Ahh, there it is.](/images/keyboard/70.png)